ldobbelsteen/cloudflare-ddns/README.md

 cloudflare-ddns <config-file-location>
 ```

-The configuration file is in YAML format and should follow the format in the
+The configuration file is in TOML format and should follow the format in the
-example config file `example-config.yml` in this repo.
+example config file `example-config.toml` in this repo.
 Explanations for each of
 the settings are given there.

 ## Docker